Empirical Bayes in Bayesian learning: understanding a common practice: Abstract

 \section{Abstract}

-In applications of Bayesian procedures, even when the prior law is carefully specified, it may be delicate to elicit the prior hyperparameters so that it is often tempting to fix them from the data, usually by their maximum likelihood estimates (MMLE), obtaining a so-called empirical Bayes posterior distribution.
-Although questionable, this is a common practice; but theoretical properties seem mostly only available on a case-by-case basis.
-In this paper we provide general properties for parametric models.
-First, we study the limit behavior of the MMLE and prove results in quite general settings, while also conceptualizing the frequentist context as an unexplored case of maximum likelihood estimation under model misspecification.
-We cover both identifiable models, illustrating applications to sparse regression, and non-identifiable models - specifically, overfitted mixture models.
-Finally, we prove higher order merging results.
-In regular cases, the empirical Bayes posterior is shown to be a fast approximation to the Bayesian posterior distribution of the researcher who, within the given class of priors, has the most information about the true model's parameters.
+In applications of Bayesian procedures, {once a class of priors has been chosen, it may be tempting to fix the prior's hyperparameters from the data,} in an empirical Bayes (EB) fashion, usually by their maximum {marginal} likelihood estimates (MMLE).
+This is a quite common but questionable practice, lacking a rigorous theoretical basis.
+We provide a theoretical framework where this form of EB is regarded as a computational strategy for approximating a genuine Bayesian posterior distribution and prove its general properties for parametric models.
+While computing the MMLE may still be demanding, we prove novel results that allow us to provide a simple proxy.
+These results establish the limit behavior of the MMLE in quite general settings, including both identifiable and non-identifiable models - specifically, overfitted mixture models - significantly filling a gap in the literature.
+Moreover, we study higher order merging, showing that, when not degenerate, the EB posterior approximates at a faster rate an oracle-Bayes posterior distribution based on the prior law that, within the given class of priors, expresses the most information on the true model's parameters.
 This is a faster approximation than classic Bernstein-von Mises results.
-Given the class of priors, our work provides formal contents to common beliefs on this popular practice.
+Our work provides formal content to common beliefs on this popular practice.

 {Keywords: Maximum marginal likelihood estimation, Kullback-Leibler divergence, Frequentist strong merging, Higher order expansion, Sparse linear regression, Finite mixture models.}